gen-cs/python-data-preprocessing-techniques/README.md

 5. Data Encoding

 ## 📂 Folder Structure
-- `src/` — Python scripts for each preprocessing technique
+- ` Python scripts for each preprocessing technique
 - `notebooks/` — Demo notebooks with explanations & visualizations
-- `datasets/` — Sample datasets for practice
+- imbuld datasets used

 ## 🚀 Run the Notebook
 ```bash